Rajkot: History

-Rajkot has been under different rulers since it was founded.
+The name "Rajkot" is derived from two words: "Raj", meaning "king" or "royalty", and "Kot", meaning "fort"—thus, Rajkot translates to "King's Fort".
+The city was founded in 1612 by Thakur Sahib Vibhoji Ajoji Jadeja, a member of the Jadeja Rajput clan and grandson of Jam Sataji of Nawanagar State (present-day Jamnagar).
+Vibhoji received the territory as a jagir (land grant) and established Rajkot as the capital of his princely state.
+Over time, Rajkot developed into an important administrative and cultural center in the Saurashtra region.

+Under British rule, Rajkot served as the headquarters of the Kathiawar Agency and later as the capital of the Western India States Agency (WISA).
+The princely Rajkot state acceded to the Indian Union in 1948, following India’s independence in 1947.

 It has had a long history and had a significant influence in the Indian independence movement.
 Rajkot was home to many personalities like Mahatma Gandhi.
 Rajkot is in a transition period of growing cultural, industrial, and economical activities.
 Rajkot is the 26th largest city in India and the 22nd fastest-growing urban area in the world.

 Rajkot was the capital of Saurashtra state from 15 April 1948 to 31 October 1956 before merging in bilingual Bombay State on 1 November 1956.
 Rajkot was merged into Gujarat State from bilingual Bombay state on 1 May 1960.
 Thakur Saheb Pradyumansinhji died in 1973.
 His son, Manoharsinhji Pradyumansinhji, has carved out a political career at the provincial level, succeeded him.
 He served as a Member of the Gujarat Legislative Assembly for several years and as the state Minister for Health and Finance.
 Monoharsinhji's son, Mandattasinh Jadeja has embarked on a business career.